Canada–Nigeria relations: Economic relations

 Nigeria is Canada’s second-largest trading partner in Africa, with a trade exchange of approximately $1.4 billion in 2020.
 Canada exports aircraft, vessels, and cars to Nigeria, while importing oil and processed food.

 On 4 July 2024, Nigerian ministers met with a Canadian delegation to discuss economic reforms, business opportunities, and investments.
 Canadian executives from major companies, such as CIBC Group and Mattamy Asset Management, expressed interest in Nigeria's investment potential.

 The Canada-Nigeria Business & Investment Summit, held in Toronto on 9-10 October 2024, exemplified the growing economic collaboration between both countries, especially in sectors like agriculture, energy, fintech, infrastructure, and natural resources.
 Nigeria's status as Africa's biggest oil exporter and its vast natural gas reserves make it an attractive market for Canadian investment.The event, organized by Alpha Oasis International and supported by Ontario's Ministry of Economic Development, aims to boost investments and knowledge exchange, promoting mutual growth and prosperity.

 Canada's Africa Oil Corporation is expanding its operations in Nigeria, with plans to double production and reserves, focusing on deep-water oil fields operated by TotalEnergies and Chevron.
 This marks a significant growth in bilateral economic relations, with Canada also investing in other sectors like agriculture and infrastructure.

+Humanitarian Aid

+In May 2026, the Canadian Government announced that direct aid to strictly Nigeria-focused projects starting or active in 2026 would be $14.2 million, while total investments in Nigeria and other West African Countries would be $30 million.